csawyerYumaed/pyOwnCloud/README.md

     --dry-run             Dry Run, do not actually execute command.
     --debug               Print a bunch of debug info.
     -s [SRC], --src [SRC]
-                          Local directory to sync with.
+                          Local Directory to sync with.
     -d [DST], --dst [DST]
                           Folder on server.
     --url [URL]           URL to sync to.
     --use-keyring         use keyring if available to store password safely.

-    I support the ownCloud config file, which is located here:
+    oclient supports the ownCloud config file, which is located here:
         $HOME/.local/share/data/ownCloud/owncloud.cfg
-    I only support the 'ownCloud' section of the config.
+    oclient only supports the 'ownCloud' section of the config. oclient supports the following keys in the cfg  file:
-    I support the following keys in the cfg  file:
+    	user: username on the ownCloud server
-    	    user: The username on the ownCloud server
+    	pass: password on the ownCloud server
-    	    url: the url of the ownCloud Server
+    	url: url of the ownCloud server
-    	    pass: the password on the ownCloud server
+    	sslfingerprint: valid SSL fingerprint for the server
-    	    sslfingerprint: a valid SSL fingerprint for the server.
+    	src: local directory to sync against
-    	    src: local directory to sync against.
+    	dst: folder on the server to sync against

-    	    dst: folder on the server to sync against. complete example:
+    complete example:
     [ownCloud]
     user=awesomeSauce